Ask Slashdot: Where Do Old Programmers Go? - Slashdot

 And torment me by stubbornly refusing to follow software design standards.

+I'm joking... but you might actually take a look at what they have to say.
+Most older programmers have long given up caring much about conventions, other than to insist that things be consistent, because consistency matters far more than the details of whatever convention is adopted.
+If you find a lot of experienced people actually disregarding your standards, it's likely that they're actively bad.

-We don't burn ourselves out anymore (Score:2)
+We don't burn ourselves out anymore (Score:3)

 Into the hills ...
 (Score:2)